 Nutrition: 554 calories, 38 g fat, 9 g saturated fat, 676 mg sodium, 33 g carbs, 15 g fiber, 8 g sugar, 23 g protein (calculated without dressing)

 Toss the toast and take your BLT on a bed of kale; it's a waist-friendly way to kick off your day.
 Soft boiled eggs and avocado amp up the fiber and protein content, ensuring your morning meal will keep you full and satisfied, well into the afternoon.
-And speaking of protein, be sure to add some of these 29 Best-Ever Proteins for Weight Loss to your weekly lineup to keep on trimming down.

 Get The Recipe From So Let's Hang Out.